 Interpretation is what is mainly tested in the data interpretation section of CAT.
 A single misinterpretation of the hidden texts might result in negative marks.
 Look out for words like maximum/minimum, must be, can be, possible, etc. in the question.
 These are the words that will ensure your correct interpretation of the questions posed.

 - Organize the data:

 The Data Interpretation section of CAT is mainly meant to check your data analysis skills.
 Hence, to make it more challenging, the data provided to you might not be in an orderly fashion.
-Make it a point to ensure that the data given is structured in an order of your preference before you proceed for further calculations.
+Make it a point to ensure that the data given is structured in an order of your preference before you proceed with further calculations.